Sunrise

 embrace the pain

-Then take a step, and step again;
+then take a step,

-led by the arms of God to life
+Led by the arms of God to life

 or to the arms of God to lie